IPlaysDev/QR-Maker/README.md

 # QR Maker

-QR Maker is a fast, modern, and easy-to-use QR code generator that lets you create high-quality QR codes for almost any type of information in seconds.
+QR Maker is a fast, modern, and easy-to-use QR code generator App that lets you create high-quality QR codes for almost any type of information in seconds.

 ## Features